 “We are supporting Ukrainian refugees along the border and in Warsaw, Krakow and other cities.
 We will be next to them as long as we are needed.”
 His Twitter bio sums up his stance and offers advice for other would-be do-gooders: “We all are Citizens of the World.
 What’s good for you must be good for all.
 If you are lost, share a plate of food with a stranger … you will find who you are.”

 A stranger safely delivers two young refugee children to safety

 A Ukrainian father was desperate to find a way to get his two children across the border to safety, but he was unable to leave the country himself—men are required to stay and fight.
 His prayers were answered through Nataliya Ableyeva.

 “Their father simply handed over the two kids to me, and trusted me, giving me their passports to bring them over,” Ableyeva told Reuters.
 They were strangers, but as a mother, Ableyeva understood the man’s heartbreak and immediately agreed, taking care of the children in Poland until their mother arrived.
-It’s just one more example of Ukrainian mothers, sisters, and wives showing strength in courage in the face of tragedy.
+It’s just one more example of Ukrainian mothers, sisters and wives showing strength in the face of tragedy.